Roasted Greek Vegetables:

 How to roast vegetables isn’t a difficult process.
 However, how long it takes to roast vegetables does not have one simple answer.

 Roasting time simply depends on the vegetable.
 Certain veggies take longer to roast than others.
-Some vegetables like zucchini can take as little as ten minutes to roast and then you have a vegetable like the artichoke the can take as long as about an hour to get the job done.
+Some vegetables like zucchini can take as little as ten minutes to roast and then you have the artichoke that can take as long as an hour to fully cook.

 The amount of time it takes just depends on the vegetable, as well as how it is cut.
 Typically vegetables can be roasted in 20-30 minutes or less.